seedcase-project/seedcase-website/design/decisions/why-sql/index.md

 # Backend technology

-We will at some point be selecting an open source database as the backbone of our project.
-This will support not only the access and security features, but it will also be the place where the user will ultimately store their data.
-As the specifications for our system is still being developed, we have not yet made the decision of which database to work with.
+An open source database is the backbone of our project.
+It will support the access, security features, and data storage.

 Below we have first detailed the specifications that we are looking for in a backend database, and then a discussion of a selection of specific